-1 Stock options exercised in 2021 had an aggregate intrinsic value of \$1 million (2020 - \$2 million).
+The stock options exercised in 2021 had an aggregate intrinsic value of \$1 million.

-No compensation expense related to stock options was recognized by the Company during 2021 or 2020.
+No compensation expense related to stock options was recognized by the Company during 2022 or 2021.

-28. NONCONTROLLING INTEREST
+27. NONCONTROLLING INTEREST

 Total noncontrolling interest consists of noncontrolling interest attributable to B2M LP and NRLP.
-The following tables show the movements in total noncontrolling interest during the years ended December 31, 2021 and 2020:
+The following tables show the movements in total noncontrolling interest during the years ended December 31, 2022 and 2021: